 You are also free to select the country you wish to connect to – by clicking on the drop-down menu next to the name of the current server location.

-Unfortunately, Hotspot Shield doesn’t offer many features as expected; an area where we expected them to excel.
+Unfortunately, Hotspot Shield doesn’t offer as many features as expected; an area where we expected them to excel.
 You will only get basic features such as a kill switch, and an IP leak protector as well.
 We’d love to see Hotspot Shield make improvements in terms of features and utilities they offer in the coming days.

 We didn’t get any issues noteworthy with the VPN’s features and utilities.
-The app worked seamlessly as expected throughout every stage of our test including, at startup, login, connecting and server switching.
+The app worked seamlessly as expected throughout every stage of our test including, at startup, login, connecting, and server switching.
 It takes less than 5 seconds to connect to any server across the world – the vice versa is the same.